dfennell42/LCO-Workflow/README.md

 *removepairs*: Creates Li or O vacancies in pristine structures and sets up vacancy calculations.
 Equivalent to bash script **run-removal-from-pristine.sh**.

-*check*: Checks calculations for errors.
-If error is PRICELV, ZBRENT, FEXCF, or a timeout, script will perform the appropriate fix and resubmit the calculations.

 *getE*: Processes data from pristine/vacancy calculations and generates two csv files: E_pristine.csv and E_vac.csv.
 Equivalent to bash script **process-data.sh**.

 *pdos*: Sets up PDOS calculations.
 Equivalent to bash script **run-PDOS.sh**.